boyanfan/dream-engine/docs/README.md

 classes, data types, and interfaces available in the Dream Engine Core Library.
 These components form the foundation of the engine, offering essential functionality for game development.
+All the components listed below are included in the `engine/core.h` header file.

 ### Interfaces